-The only malt whisky distillery on the Isle of Skye is Talisker, near Carbost in a Gaelic speaking area at loch Harport.
+Until 2017 Talisker was the only malt whisky distillery on the Isle of Skye, located near Carbost in a Gaelic speaking area at loch Harport.
 The distillery was founded in 1830 by Hugh and Kenneth MacAskill, and built in 1831 at Carbourn after a number of false starts on other sites when they acquired the lease of Talisker House from the MacLeod of MacLeod.
 The distillery was rebuilt 1880-87 and extended in 1900.
 During this early period, the whisky was produced using a triple distilling method, but changed to the more conventional double distilling in 1928.
 Talisker was acquired by Distillers Company Limited in 1925 and is now part of Diageo.
 It was rebuilt in 1960 after a stillhouse fire completely destroyed the distillery.

 Visit Talisker Distillery: Address: Carbost, Isle of Skye IV47 8SR.
 Open all year.
 Tours best to be booked in advance.
 Tel: 01478 614308.
 Email: email@example.com

 The new Distillery at Torabhaig is the second ever licenced Single Malt Scotch Whisky distillery on the Isle of Skye.
 The distillery has been a fully operational since January 2017.

 Isle of Skye Map

 - Kyle of Lochalsh – Gateway to Skye